FREE · INSTANT · NO SIGNUP

 Make reports and emails clearer.
 Strong writing signals competence.

-For SEO writers, clarity directly affects E-E-A-T signals — Google's quality raters specifically look for writing that is "accurate and clear" as part of trustworthiness assessment.
+For SEO writers, this clarity checker directly surfaces E-E-A-T signals: Google's quality raters specifically look for writing that is "accurate and clear" as part of trustworthiness assessment.
 For students, passive voice is the most commonly penalized pattern in academic essay writing.
-The tool provides per-sentence fix suggestions rather than a single global score, so you can prioritize the highest-impact edits first instead of editing blindly.
-Pair it with the readability checker to measure Flesch Score and grade level, and the grammar checker to catch punctuation and syntax errors alongside clarity issues.
+This clarity checker provides per-sentence annotations rather than a single global verdict, so you can prioritize the highest-impact edits first.

 Frequently Asked Questions